postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 > Postman Business and Enterprise users can check the box to limit visibility of this workspace to invited members, making a [private workspace](/docs/postman/workspaces/intro-to-workspaces/#private-workspaces).

-Click **Create Workspace** and the Postman app will open your new workspace.
-You can add elements to the workspace and invite new members using the __Invite__ button at the top of the app at any time.
+Click **Create Workspace** and Postman will open your new workspace.
+You can add elements to the workspace and invite new members using the __Invite__ button at the top at any time.

 You can also create a new workspace in the [Workspaces dashboard](https://app.getpostman.com/dashboard).
 Click **Create a new workspace** and follow the same steps.